How to Choose a Calm Color Palette for Your Website

 The Brand:

-Calm Body Studio is a space for somatic healing and nervous system care.
-The founder offers one-to-one sessions, small group support, and an online course to help people reconnect with their bodies and discover a deeper sense of peace.
-The website’s feeling is nurturing, soft, and restful.
+Calm Body Studio is a somatic practice centered on nervous system regulation and embodied healing.
+The founder offers one-to-one sessions, small group support, and an online course to help people reconnect with their bodies and discover a steadier sense of calm.
+The visual direction of the website mirrors this work - soft, supportive, and intentionally unhurried.

 The Palette (how it’s used and the mood it creates):